zy989/Zeyou-ICSS-Telephone/README.md

-# Zeyou-ICSS-Telephone
+# Zeyou-Telephone

-Hi this is the coding assignment for ICSS on inputing a number and outputing the lowest price if the prefix could be found in either Operaters.
+Hi this is the coding assignment on inputing a number and outputing the lowest price if the prefix could be found in either Operaters.